JamesFrech/linearalgebra/README.md

 ## Usage

-Here are some examples for the functions included in this package:
+Here are some examples of the functions included in this package:

 The first function returns the transpose of a matrix.